KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo5 - SMBus - i2c host controller doesn't respond/README.md

 One more thing.
 SMBus in my laptop configuration is on PCI Dev 31, Fun 3.| PAGE 739 | 6-chipset-c200-chipset-datasheet.pdf - 2011 -
 https://www.intel.com/content/dam/www/public/us/en/documents/datasheets/6-chipset-c200-chipset-datasheet.pdf
+On page 365 there is a table with a description of PCI devices.